Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 This is the recommended approach as it lets Xcode see all the project symbols and dependencies.

-If you use `git` as SCM of your apps you would add DTCoreText as a submodule, if not then you would simply clone the project into an Externals sub-folder of your project.
-The repo URL can either be the one of the master repository or - if you plan to [contribute to it](http://www.cocoanetics.com/2012/01/github-fork-fix-pull-request/) - could be a fork of the project.
+If you use `git` as SCM of your apps you can add DTCoreText as a submodule, or simply clone it into any folder in your workspace.
+The repo URL can either be the master repository or, if you plan to [contribute to it](http://www.cocoanetics.com/2012/01/github-fork-fix-pull-request/), your fork.

 ### Getting the Files